Saline Tattoo Removal: Why it’s the most effective way to remove a Tattoo

 What are the Alternative Methods of Tattoo Removal?

 1. Dermabrasion: It is a painful procedure as the expert removes the top layer of skin.
-Also, it takes multiple treatments.
+Also, it takes multiple sessions.

-2. Intense Pulsed Light Therapy (IPL): In this treatment, your tattooed skin will be exposed to high-intensity light.
-It also requires multiple treatments that can be expensive over time.
+2. Intense Pulsed Light Therapy (IPL): In this session, your tattooed skin will be exposed to high-intensity light.
+It also requires multiple sessions that can be expensive over time.

 3. Tattoo Removal Creams: This option is inexpensive.
 But it may cause more damage as it contains acids and bleaching chemicals.
 It may also lead to itchy, scarred, peeling, and pigmented skin.

-4. Surgical Removal: This treatment may leave behind scarred, discolored, and bumpy skin.
+4. Surgical Removal: This session may leave behind scarred, discolored, and bumpy skin.
 Often, the surgeon can’t go deep enough, meaning the tattoo is removed partially.